Hakuba in summer Part 2: Amazing adventures await!

 The highlight of this train is the myriad of fun activities at the various station along the ride.
 Enjoy a bird’s eye view of the Zenkoji Plains at Obasute Station (姨捨駅), explore Hotaka Shrine with a shrine maiden at Hotaka Station (穂高駅), tuck into some local snacks and drinks at Shinano-Omachi Station (信濃大町駅), and more.

 From Nagano Station, the Resort View Furusato will pass by Matsumoto Station before reaching Hakuba Station.
 For a more detailed write-up on this train, check out this article.
 For more information, check the train’s website here.
 A one-way train ticket for the Resort View Furusato costs ¥1,700 for Matsumoto to Hakuba, and ¥2,840 for Nagano to Hakuba.
 However, rides are free if you are utilising a rail pass like the JR EAST PASS (Nagano, Niigata area).

 JR EAST PASS (Nagano, Niigata area)

-If you are thinking of visiting Hakuba or exploring the rest of Nagano Prefecture, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains like the Resort View Furusato) in the valid area for any 5 days of your choice within a 14-day period.
-At only ¥17,310 when purchased overseas, it costs less than a round-trip between Narita Airport and Hakuba (~¥21,000), and the 5 days do not have to be consecutive.
-You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to one month in advance, here.
+If you are thinking of visiting Hakuba or exploring the rest of Nagano Prefecture, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains like the Resort View Furusato) in the valid area for 5 consecutive days.
+At only ¥18,000, it costs less than a round-trip between Narita Airport and Hakuba (~¥21,000).
+You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.

 Header image credit: 八方尾根開発（株）